 What can you outsource?
-I wrote up this whole list for Contently’s The Freelancer blog.
+I wrote up this entire list for Contently’s The Freelancer blog.

 24. Not asking others what they’re paid

-I received an email from a writer from a freelancer friend the other day asking how much I’d been paid by a certain editor.
+I received an email from a freelancer friend the other day asking how much I’d been paid by a certain editor.
 They’d offered her $300 for a 1,000-word story and she liked the rate.
 There was potential for regular work.
 She was leaning towards taking it.
-I got paid $1 a word, I wrote back, so please, please, please, at least try to negotiate up.
+I got paid $1 a word, I wrote back, so please, please, please, negotiate.
 She took my advice and asked for $1 a word.
-They gave it to her without batting an eyelid.
+They gave it to her without question.

-Money is often a subject creative people, freelance writers included, ignore because it seems too boring or difficult to them.
+Money is often a subject creative people, freelance writers included, ignore because it seems too boring or difficult to have that conversation.
 But here’s the thing: Having enough money gives you the freedom to be creative and constantly struggling and worrying about where the next paycheck is coming from or how you’re going to feed your kid steals it.